-In addition an Educational Psychologist is allocated to each school.
-He/she would normally only work directly with pupils whose needs are felt to be quite considerable and have not responded well to the interventions previously put in place for them.
+The Educational Psychologist would normally only work directly with pupils whose needs are felt to be quite considerable and have not responded well to the interventions previously put in place for them.
 This involvement is generally planned by the SENCO with the permission of parents/carers.
 In order to help understand the pupil's educational needs better, the psychologist will generally meet with the parent and give feedback after the assessment has been completed.
 He/she will offer advice to the school and parent/carers on how to best support the pupil in order to take their learning forward.